 What is the Cornerstone Partners Program and how does it contribute to UWCNM's impact work?

-Cornerstone Partners are companies and individuals who demonstrate their support for systemic change and quality human services, right here in central New Mexico, with their corporate gifts in support of UWCNM's impact work.
+Corporate Cornerstone partners are companies and individuals who demonstrate their support for systemic change and quality human services, right here in central New Mexico, with their corporate gifts in support of UWCNM's impact work.
 Cornerstone support makes an important, positive difference in UWCNM's ability to provide enduring systemic change.

 What is United Way of Central New Mexico’s role in the Family Advocacy Center?

-UWCNM contributes to the work of the FAC by convening the FAC Advisory Committee, which provides marketing and communications support, assistance with activities that enhance the functions of the center, and more.
+UWCNM contributes to the work of the FAC by providing a staff member who is responsible for marketing and communications support, assistance with activities that enhance the functions of the center, and more.
 Services at the Family Advocacy Center (medical care, advocacy, legal and financial assistance, as well as law enforcement and prosecution) are available to anyone, adults or children, living in the Albuquerque and surrounding area to overcome both the physical and emotional stress of interpersonal violence.
 The center offers support services for families and victims of domestic violence, violent relationships, rape, sexual assault, child sexual abuse, stalking and mental health issues.
-To learn more, please visit the FAC website.
+To learn more, please visit the Family Advocacy Center.

 Is this United Way part of United Way Worldwide?